top of page

 All You Need To Know About Spirits & Liquors

-(Almost) all you need to know, there is so much to learn even past this!
+(Almost) all you need to know is that there is so much to learn even past this!

 I do not know about you, but whatever I am obsessed with, I like to learn everything about it.
-Not just learn more about it, but dive deep into the subject matter and become an expert about it!
+Learn more about it, dive deep into the subject matter, and become an expert!
 How do you call that?
 Passion?
 Calling?
 Obsession?
-I am not sure, but I am sure it makes me feel alive!
+I am unsure, but I am sure it makes me feel alive!

 I immensely enjoy drinking wine and spirits.
-Have you ever wonder where does it come from?
+Have you ever wondered where it comes from?
 How is it made?
 What are the different types of it and the different regions they make it from?
-Well, I was curious too, and I asked myself those questions as I sipped my first drinks!
+I was curious, too, and I asked myself those questions as I sipped my first drink!

 Some people drink to get drunk, party, and/or "solve" their problems;